Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/README.md

 This repository contains a structured roadmap of **Qiskit projects**, designed to guide learners from fundamental concepts to advanced quantum computing techniques.
 Each project focuses on a key aspect of Qiskit’s SDK, enabling us to; Build a solid foundation in quantum circuits and algorithms and; Develop device-level understanding using transpilation, mitigation, and pulse control.

+---
+## Why Qiskit?

+- Developed by IBM, Qiskit is the most widely used open-source quantum framework with excellent documentation and community support.
+- It supports a full-stack workflow: from high-level circuits and algorithms to low-level pulse control.
+- Qiskit includes domain libraries (Finance, Nature, Machine Learning) that link quantum computing to real-world use cases.

+---
 ## Sequential Project List

 1. **“Hello World” & Bell State**